ruisun0613/python_review/README.md

 # Python Review

-This repository contains my Python review exercises and projects based on *Python Crash Course* and my data structures and algorithms practice.
+This repository contains my Python review exercises and projects based on *Python Crash Course*, along with my data structures and algorithms practice.

 ## Contents